yuja/jj/README.md

 ## Status

-The tool is fairly feature-complete, but some important features like (the equivalent of) `git blame` are not yet supported.
+The tool is fairly feature-complete, but some important features like support for Git submodules are not yet completed.
 There are also several performance bugs.
 It's likely that workflows and setups different from what the core developers use are not well supported, e.g. there is no native support for email-based workflows.